AFFORDABILITY

 When insurance costs come down, teachers keep more of their paychecks, property tax pressure eases, and schools can invest in classrooms instead of rising health bills.
 Extending these reforms to cities, counties, and state employees would help stabilize public budgets and reduce the need for levy increases that hit homeowners and renters.
 Lower insurance costs are one of the fastest ways to make life more affordable for working families and the communities that fund public services.

-A Bonding Bill That Builds Senate District 65 Together
+That Builds Senate District 65 Together

 This proposal would advance a bold bonding bill strategy that unites the Saint Paul delegation and the West Saint Paul City Council’s Proposals around projects that create good-paying union jobs and build at an unprecedented clip.
 By aligning state investment in transit, housing, schools, parks, and water infrastructure, we can put thousands of trades workers on the job while delivering visible improvements families rely on every day.